Separating path systems: Graphs of linear minimum degree

 which is a contradiction.

 For each $1\le i\le 3n$, define a sequence of paths in $E(M_i)\cup E(H)$ as follows.
-Colour the edges of $M_i$ blue and the edges of $H$ red - note that there may be edges coloured both red and blue.
+Colour the edges of $M_i$ blue and the edges of $H$ red; note that there may be edges coloured both red and blue.
 Let $Q_{i,1}$ be a longest path alternating between blue and red edges and starting with a blue edge.
-Having defined $Q_{i,1},\ldots, Q_{i,j-1}$, we set $E_{i,j}=E(M_i)\backslash(E(Q_{i,1})\cup\ldots\cup E(Q_{i,j-1}))$.
-If $E_{i,j} = \emptyset$, we stop.
+Having defined $Q_{i,1},\dots, Q_{i,j-1}$, we set If $E_{i,j} = \emptyset$, we stop.
 If not, let $Q_{i,j}$ be a longest path alternating between blue edges from $E_{i,j}$ and red edges, starting with a blue edge.
 Note that we might reuse red edges in this process, but not blue edges.

-Since the $Q_{i,j}$'s are defined to be longest paths, the starting vertices of the paths $Q_{i,j}$ form an independent set in $H$.
+Since each $Q_{i,j}$ is a longest path, the starting vertices of the paths $Q_{i,j}$ form an independent set in $H$.
 Thus for each $1\le i\le 3n$, we have at most $4/c$ such paths $Q_{i,j}$ and consequently at most $12n/c$ paths in total.
 Note that every edge of $G_1$ appears exactly once in one of these $12n/c$ paths as a blue edge.
 Thus the sum of the lengths of these paths $Q_{i,j}$ is at most $2|E(G_1)|\le n^2$.
 We split each of the paths $Q_{i,j}$ into paths of length $c^2n/48$, where we allow one of the subpaths to have length less than $c^2n/48$.
 We thus obtain at most $n^2/(c^2n/48)+12n/c\le 60n/c^2$ red-blue paths.
-Note that for every red edge $xy$, the vertices $x,y$ have at least $c^2n/24$ common neighbours in $G_2$.
-Consequently, we can transform all the red-blue paths into simple paths in $G$: we replace every red edge with a path of length two in $G_2$ with the same end points.
+Note that for every red edge $xy$, the vertices $x$ and $y$ have at least $c^2n/24$ common neighbours in $G_2$.
+Consequently, we can transform all the red-blue paths into simple paths in $G$: we replace every red edge with a path of length two in $G_2$ with the same endpoints.
 We can do this because the number of common neighbours in $G_2$ of the ends of a red edge is at least twice the length of the original red-blue path.
-The family consisting of these paths and the paths $P_1,\ldots,P_n$ separates the edges of $G_1$ and has size at most $60n/c^2+n\le 61n/c^2$.
+The family consisting of these paths and the paths $P_1,\dots,P_n$ separates the edges of $G_1$ and has size at most $60n/c^2+n\le 61n/c^2$.

 By repeating the above process with the roles of $G_1$ and $G_2$ reversed, we obtain a separating path system of $G$ of size at most $122n/c^2$. \end{proof}